devdogio/RucksackDocs/APIDocs/Collections/CollectionAPI.md

 var index = collection.IndexOf(myItem);
 ```

-> Note that IndexOf uses item equality to find items equatable to "myItem".
+..
+Note: IndexOf uses item equality to find items equatable to "myItem".
 If you want to find the index of a specific instance use `IndexOf(o => ReferenceEquals(o, myItem));` instead.

 Using a **predicate to find** your item in the collection.